ecmwf/PolyShell/docs/reference/algorithms/visvalingam-whyatt.md

----
-title: Visvalingam-Whyatt
+# Visvalingam-Whyatt
----

-The Visvalingam-Whyatt reduction method provided by PolyShell consists of a few modifications to the original line reduction algorithm by Visvalingam and Whyatt[^1] in order to guarantee PolyShell's contract.
+The Visvalingam-Whyatt reduction method provided by PolyShell consists of a few modifications to the original line reduction algorithm by Visvalingam and Whyatt[^1] in order to guarantee [PolyShell's axioms].

 [^1]: [M. Visvalingam, J. D. Whyatt, 2013.
 Line generalisation by repeated elimination of points.](https://doi.org/10.1179/000870493786962263)